-Study conducted from data of 1000s of freelancers.
+A study conducted from data of 1000s of freelancers.
 Delayed and Partial payments are becoming the norm.

 We studied the impact of COVID-19 on the freelance community.
 The study was conducted on the thousands of invoices managed on the Refrens.com platform.
-The key trends discovered in the study are related to payment delays for the freelancers.
+The key trends discovered in the study are related to payment delays for freelancers.

 Insights generated through this study are clearly showing the early signs of the impact on freelancers.